LennyGonz/Learning-JavaScript/Closure.md

     [google](google.com) and click the button.
 The text updates to show the number of clicks

     When the button is clicked, `handleClick()` captures `countClicked` from the lexical scope and updates it when a click happens.
-Even more, `myText` is captured too.
+Even more, `myText` is captured too...

 5.2 Callbacks
 5.3 Functional programming